Zagreb, Croatia: Medieval Swagger, St. Mark’s & The Stone Gate

 Driving from Budapest, Hungary to Zagreb feels less like a border crossing and more like a scenic tour of "Hey, look what the Austro-Hungarian Empire built!"

-The M7/E71 highway is so smooth we barely noticed when Hungary politely became Croatia.
+The highway (Hungarian M7 connecting to the Croatian A4 via the Goričan border crossing) is so smooth we barely noticed when Hungary politely became Croatia.
 It's the kind of road trip where the biggest challenge is deciding whether to stop for Hungarian goulash or wait for Croatian ćevapi.

 The whole 350-kilometer journey takes about four hours if you don't get distracted by Hungarian pastry shops.
 Let's be honest, that's a real risk.
 We saw a sign for "kürtőskalács" and nearly veered off the highway.